From Wasteland to Fallout: A Tale of Two Post-Apocalyptic Worlds

 Connecting the Dots Between Wasteland and Fallout

-While Fallout isn’t a direct continuation of Wasteland’s story, the spiritual connection between the two is undeniable.
+Fallout isn’t a direct continuation of Wasteland’s story, but the spiritual connection between the two is undeniable.
 Aside from parallelisms in setting, themes, and tone, both franchises share a core gameplay loop of exploration, combat, and decision-making.
 They also feature a similar assortment of factions encompassing a broad spectrum of ideologies, from paramilitary groups striving to restore order to zealous organizations worshipping nuclear energy.

 While Wasteland established the core tenets of the post-apocalyptic RPG genre—a vast, explorable world, turn-based combat with an emphasis on character skills, and branching narratives driven by moral choices—Fallout built upon this foundation, evolving into a major franchise that includes multiple sequels and spin-offs.
 In turn, the success of Fallout created a resurgence of interest in Wasteland, leading to a 2014 sequel, Wasteland 2, which was followed by 2020’s Wasteland 3.
 In honor of the original Wasteland’s 30th anniversary, Wasteland Remastered was released on February 25, 2020, and featured all-new visuals and audio.